jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Today's insurance industry is entirely based in the Industrial Age.
 So after an accident, drivers are expected to exchange information.
 Because they're (understandably) frazzled, they often don't.
 As a result, adjusters have to search for each other—literally calling around or hoping someone calls you.
 Delays pile up like crazy; causing most of the maddening DING-DING-DING-DING-DING.

 Like Uber uses online maps, my app let adjusters post an accident on a google map.
 Since every accident shares GPS coordinates, all adjusters, regardless of what drivers do, can find and email each other.
-Its minimal cost was paid for by rental car companies and repair shops who loved the ability to communicate with adjusters online instead of waiting on hold.
+My apps minimal cost was paid for by rental car companies and repair shops who loved the ability to communicate with adjusters online instead of waiting on hold.

-That's how simple it is to foster mass-collaboration and save hundreds of millions of dollars and millions of hours of productivity.
+That's how simple it is to foster digital mass-collaboration and save hundreds of millions of dollars and millions of hours of productivity.
 That's how much the Internet Age is already here.
 When adjusters used the app, it's majic made them instantly smile.

-The best part was something that Frederick Douglass would love; learning about ourselves.
-With digital collaboration, we start getting much better information on our economy.
+The best part was something that Frederick Douglass would love; learning more about ourselves.
+Because with my app, and digital collaboration in general, we start getting much better information on our economy.

 And that's the best part, because my small little app, for the first time, we'd have a database of the exact time, location, and causes of car crashes.
 After that, we could collaborate with weather, traffic, demographics, and many other databases.

 We'd finally learn why car crashes happen and start to fight back.

 A database of crash locations and causes doesn't exist today.
-Government regulators and insurance company managers don't care about it, even though extras would often assume "they" took care of this kind of stuff.
+Big Government regulators and Big Budiness insurance company managers don't care about it, even though extras would often assume "they" took care of this kind of stuff.
 So, when tires are faulty, intersections jam up too much, potholes get too big, or anything else repeatedly causes crashes, we don't even know.

 My little app was a happy upgrade in the game of civilization, but not good enough.
 Or more likely, too good.
 My biggest problem was I messed with a lever of power.
 Now because of open-source and Techvolution, I can depend on player gods to help me fight back.